-Excerpts of Forward to Standing Ground (Kay Danes)
+Excerpts of Foreword to Standing Ground (by Kay & Kerry Danes)

 |Standing Ground: Kay Danes tours U.S., Elucidates Laos, Hmong Gulag in New Book|

 |“The ordeal of Kerry and Kay Danes in the mysterious and exotic land of Laos is, perhaps most importantly,

 a unique human saga of love, courage, honor, heroism and the triumph of hope in the face of overwhelming odds against a ruthless